 OPEN QUESTIONS

-thirty-three theorems of BCK of length 17 whose status I have not yet been able to determine.
+John Halleck has shown, via a syntactic argument, that BCK-Candidate 29 is not a single axiom.
+So there remain twenty-seven theorems of BCK of length 17 (those not deleted with grey highlighting below) whose status has not yet been determined.
 Please e-mail me (dulrich at purdue dot edu) if you can settle the status of any of them.

 BCK-Candidate 1.
 CCCpqCrsCCtrCtCqs